Fikri-Rouzan/assembly-practices/README.md

-# Assembly Practice
+# Assembly Practices

 ## About

-Assembly practice for the final exam of the Computer Organization and Architecture course.
+Assembly practices for the final exam of the Computer Organization and Architecture course.

 ## Technologies Used